Volunteer Work In A Fairy Chimney Cave Hotel

 said: “I wanna volunteer in this hotel please”

 – we replied: “We haven’t spoken to the owners of this hotel in years, and their volunteer page (http://www.fairychimney.com/Texte/volunteer.htm) doesn’t appear to have been updated for some time either*, but you can find out a little more and a link to the hotel via this post we wrote after our own stay there: http://www.the-working-traveller.com/volunteer-work-in-fairyland/. ”

-*Update: They were accepting volunteers as recently as 2019 and we’ve added the link in the comment above
+*Update: They are still accepting volunteers and we’ve added the link in the comment above